linde/grpc2mcp/README.md

 python example-mcp/trivy/trivy-server.py
 ```

 The example MCP server will run on `localhost:8888` by default.
+You can specify
+other ports via `--port`.

 ## Running the Proxy